astampoulis/makam-paper-funpearl/makamcode/08-metaml.md

 ADVISOR.
 It's a plan.
 So, let's get to it.
 Should we write some of the system down on paper first?

 STUDENT.
 Yes, that would be very useful.
-For this example, we will need a lifting construct $\lift{\cdot}$ and the `letobj` form.
+For this example, we will need the lifting construct $\lift{\cdot}$ and the `letobj` form.
 Here are their typing rules, which depend on an appropriately defined typing judgment $\Psi \odash o : c$ for objects.
-In our case, this will initially match the $\Delta \vdash \hat{t} : \hat{e}$ typing judgment for STLC (I'll use hats for terms of STLC, to disambiguate them from terms of HMML).
+In our case, this will initially match the $\Delta \vdash \hat{e} : \hat{t}$ typing judgment for STLC (I'll use hats for terms of STLC, to disambiguate them from terms of HMML).
 We use $\dep{i}$ for variables standing for objects, which we will call *indices*.
 And we will need a way to antiquote indices inside STLC terms, which means that we will have to *extend* the STLC terms as well as their typing judgment accordingly.
-We store indices in the $\Psi$ context, so the STLC typing judgment will end up having the form $\Psi; \Delta \vdash t : e$.
+We store indices in the $\Psi$ context, so the STLC typing judgment will end up having the form $\Psi; \Delta \vdash \hat{e} : \hat{t}$.
 Last, I'll also write down the evaluation rules of the new constructs, as they are quite simple.

 \newcommand\stlce[0]{\hat{e}}
 \newcommand\stlct[0]{\hat{t}}